-Foundation Center’s Philanthropy News Digest – posts requests for proposals (RFPs) submitted by grant makers.
+Foundation Center’s Philanthropy RFPs – posts requests for proposals (RFPs) submitted by grant makers.

 Foundation Directory Online – provides the ability to search for grant makers nationwide.
 For free access, sign up and go to Quick Start".
 For subscription access, please contact the Private Foundation POC at UCF .